Katherine-Brown-8000/DSUP-acidic-config/README.md

 - C) is DSUP at pH 11.5
 - D) is DSUP at all three difference pHs overlapped

-  Intructions:
+  ### Intructions

  - 1 Use AlphaFold3 to generate a fold prediction for the DSUP protein sequence.
 This produces a CIF structure file (fold_analysis_dsup_model_1.cif).

  - 2 Open the CIF file in ChimeraX and export it as a PDB file named dsup_model_0.pdb.